nasa/cmr-graphql/README.md

 |DRAFT_MMT_ROOT_URL||URL to ping when retrieving draft metadata from Draft MMT e.g. https://draftmmt.earthdata.nasa.gov|
 |LAMBDA_TIMEOUT|30|Number of seconds to set the Lambda timeout to.|

-### Redis

-CMR-GraphQL uses Redis to cache some queries to improve performance (like when performing nested collection queries).
-You need to [install Redis locally](https://redis.io/docs/getting-started/installation/) in order to run CMR-GraphQL.

 ### Serverless Framework

 The local development environment for the static assets can be started by executing the command below in the project root directory: